doocer/vue-document-event/Readme.md

-# du-clickoutside
+# vue-document-event

-A click outside directive for Vue.js.
+A document event directive for Vue.js.

 ## Usage